guptaNswati/-fh_team04-project02/README.txt

 			to run ).
 Am in the midst of using webapp-runner.jar to test deployment ( with the goal of deploying onto the web ( like heroku ).

+FurtherDesignIdeas.txt  Some ideas about next steps / additonal functionality for this project.